 Hello Intranet Connectors!
 As the newest addition to the Intranet Connections team, I had a thirst and desire to ramp up my intranet knowledge quickly.
 Probing my stellar and informative Intranet Connections teammates on who and what they read to stay informed on intranet trends, ideas, research and thought leadership, they provided me with a wealth of knowledge that you may also find valuable to you.

+Summary: We’ve compiled nine tips for what makes a successful company intranet system.
 A successful company intranet system is one that keeps employees engaged and assists them in performing the daily tasks they need to complete their job more efficiently.
 The problem is, too often intranets do not live up to their potential because employees don’t know how to use it, or don’t have a good reason to.
-Here are five tips from our 101 Intranet Ideas e-book to help ensure intranet system success in your organization.
+Here are nine tips to help ensure intranet system success in your organization.

 One of the challenges many businesses face is finding a long term intranet solution.
 On the surface many intranet products look very similar, which can make finding an intranet solution that meets your business needs quite difficult.
 New customers are generally looking for an intranet software with a central communication platform, document management/repository and online e-forms.